 Date lodged: 1 September 2016

-To ask the Scottish Government how it is using its powers under the Housing (Scotland) Act 2006 to improve the standard of private sector housing.
+To ask the Scottish Government what steps it is taking to improve the condition of the current housing stock.

 Answered by: Kevin Stewart 20 September 2016